How to organize your thesis or how long should a thesis be?

 What enters the appendices?
 Any material, as well as how long can a thesis be, that impedes the smooth development of the presentation, but that is important to justify the results of a thesis.
 It is usually material that is too meticulous to be included in the main body of the thesis, but that it must be available to be consulted by the examiners to convince them enough.

 Comments about the Skeleton

-The best way to start your thesis is to prepare an extensive outline of the content.
+The best way to start your thesis or evaluation essay is to prepare an extensive outline of the content.
 You start by building a Table of Contents or General Index, in which each section and subdivision to be included is listed.
 In each section and subdivision, write a brief description of the contents of that section.
 The entire index should be 2 to 5 pages in length.
 You and your supervisor should review this outline carefully: is there unnecessary material (that is, not directly related to the definition of the problem)?
 Take it off is there a lack of material?
 Add it.
 It is less painful and more effective to make such decisions early, during the draft phase, rather than after writing a lot of material that should be discarded.

 How long does it take to write a thesis and how long are thesis statements?

 Even after you have finished the research – built models, full calculations – it is good to take at least a full semester to write the thesis.
 It is not the physical act of typing what takes so long, but the fact that writing the thesis requires organizing arguments and results.
 During this formalization of the results in a document capable of withstanding the scrutiny of the specialist examiners is that the weaknesses of the thesis are discovered.
 Fixing those weaknesses takes time.